×

 Melbourne

-In Melbourne, 26 January will be marked by a program of events, including Reflect, Respect, Celebrate @ Fed SQ and an open day at Government House.
-Here, you can enjoy live music and dance performances, free children’s activities, self-guided tours, roving entertainers, food and drink, and community activities.
+In Melbourne, 26 January will be marked by a program of events, including a flag-raising ceremony and an open day at Government House.
+You can learn more about these events here

 Brisbane